Updated: Sep 05, 2023

 Depending on their travel purpose, applicants may be eligible for several other types of visas.
 A detailed list of these types of other visas are listed below:

 Diversity Visa - Diversity visas are awarded through a lottery system to immigrants from countries with low rates of immigration to the United States.
-There is no cost to register to either of the two schedules, the DV-2021 or the DV-2022.
+There is no cost to register for any diversity visa lottery draw.

 U.S. Visa for Official Government Travel - Heads of state or government (e.g. presidents and prime ministers) would be able to apply for an A-1 visa.
 Ambassadors, consuls, ministers, cabinet members, EU and AU delegation representatives, and their immediate family members are generally eligible for an A-1 or A-2 visa as well.
 Government employees, some military officials, EU or AU staff, and their immediate relatives or dependents may be able apply for an A-2 visa.